-If you have hesitated to research your Norwegian genealogy, give it a try.
-Millions of online digitized records and many guides make tracing your family history easier than you can imagine.
-The key is to follow a good research strategy, learn about the available records, and make a record of where you look.
+If you have hesitated to research your Norwegian ancestry, give it a try.
+Millions of online digitized records and many guides make tracing your Norwegian family history easier than you can imagine.
+The key is to follow a good research strategy, learn about the available records, and keep track of where you look.

 Develop a Research Strategy for Norway